openconfig/grpctunnel/doc/grpctunnel_design.md

 associated connection in its map.
 This allows a new tunnel session from the client to be handled correctly.

-#### Capabilities Field

-`Capabilities` is a separate message to allow future extensions.
-It is defined in more detail in the [next section](#capabilities-message-fields)

 #### Target ID Field

 The `target_id` field is used by the register handler on either the tunnel server or client to define what the handler function can handle.
 This is explained in more detail in the [handlers](#handler-field) sections below.

+#### Target Type Field

+The `target_type` represents the type of targets.
+It is use together with target_id in most cases.

 #### Error Field

 The `error` field is used by the client and server to exchange errors encountered when requesting new sessions.

+### Target Message Fields

+#### Op Field

+The `op` field is used to represent different registration operations (ADD/REMOVE/UNKNOWN).

+#### Accept / Target ID/ Target Type / Error Fields

+These fields carry the same meaning as the corresponding fields in the Session message.

-### Capabilities Message Fields
+### Subscription Message Fields

-Capabilities are exchanged between endpoints at start up to allow them to make decisions based on their neighbors’ settings.

-#### Handler Field
+#### Op Field

-The `handler` field is true when the client defined register handler and handler functions are present on the endpoint.
-If no handlers are defined (either remotely, or locally), then the server will not run.
-Having handlers defined on one side, will allow the server to run.
+The `op` field is used to represent different subscription operations (subscribe/unsubscribe/unknown).

+#### Accept Fields

+The `accept` field is sent by the tunnel server to indicate that the subscription is successful.

+#### Target Type Fields

+The `type_type` field is used to indicate the eligible targets.
+If it is empty, the server will assume that the client wants to subscribe everything.

+#### Error Fields

+The `error` field is used by the server to send back errors if the subscription is unsuccessful.

 ### Handlers